userbradley/bookstack-ansible/README.md

 On the left, click`firewall` and `CREATE FIREWALL RULE` Name it `allow http`, targets `apply to all` and then ip filter is `0.0.0.0/0` and select tcp then type `80,443` and then save

-# How to ansible this
+# How to Ansible this

 Now that we have the node, we can create the actual fluff.